cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 ## Integration tests

 A query is evaluated in memory, while using the current state in a read-only mode.
 Thanks to this, you can take some liberties with the current state before running a test, as long as reading the state works.
-You can for instance pretend the game has been played on a number of times even though you have just pasted the board in the state.
+You can, for example, pretend the game has been played on a number of times even though you have just pasted the board in the state.
 For this reason, you are going to test the new method with unit tests even though you painstakingly prepared integration tests.

 ### Battery of unit tests

 Take inspiration from [the other ones](https://github.com/cosmos/b9-checkers-academy-draft/blob/315e855/x/checkers/keeper/grpc_query_next_game_test.go#L18-L33), which create a battery of tests to run in a loop.
-Running a battery of test cases makes it easier to insert any future situation you do not understand.
+Running a battery of test cases makes it easier to insert new code and surface any unintended impact.
 So you:

 1. Declare a `struct` that describes a test: